 17. NIGHT MARCHES.
-When contact with the enemy is imminent or has been gained, most of the marching will be at night.
+When contact with the enemv is imminent or has been gained, most of the marching will be at night.
 Night marches in mountains are very difficult, often dangerous, and excessively tiring, and therefore should be attempted only when absolutely required by the situation.
 Daylight reconnaissance and marking of routes to be used, as well as competent guides, are essential to the success of a night march.
 Distances between men, animals, and units are decreased.
 While bright moonlight makes a night march easier, it also improves enemy observation.
 It is extremely difficult to move along a rocky path at night without noise.
 Dislodging of a single rock may start a rockslide that can be heard over a mile away.
 Hoofs of pack animals and hobnailed shoes will create telltale sparks.
 When marching through woods or areas where trails are many and indistinct, numerous connecting files will be required between march units in order to maintain continuous contact.
 It is usually impossible for anyone to move up and down a column on a mountain path at night to check on distances and maintain march discipline.
-All orders must be relaved backward and forward through the column.
+All orders must be relayed backward and forward through the column.

 18. MARCHES IN CLOUDS OR FOG.
 Marches in clouds or fog present the same difficulties as night marches.
 Keeping a sense of direction is more difficult, since clouds are often so dense that one can hardly see the ground.
 Such conditions necessitate even closer columns, a slower pace, and the use of audible signals.
 The crowding together of units may cause serious tactical disadvantages when the fog or cloud lifts.
-Lifting of fog may occur very quickly; when this occurs, no time should be lost in resuming normal formations and distances.